apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 ]
 ```

-Check out the docs for [Pre-navigation hooks](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlerOptions#preNavigationHooks) and the [PuppeteerHook type](https://crawlee.dev/api/puppeteer-crawler/interface/PuppeteerHook) for more info regarding the objects passed into these functions.
+Check out the docs for [Pre-navigation hooks](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlerOptions#preNavigationHooks) and the [CheerioHook type](https://crawlee.dev/api/cheerio-crawler#CheerioHook) for more info regarding the objects passed into these functions.
 The available properties are extended with `Actor` (alternatively `Apify`) and `customData` in this scraper.

 ### Post-navigation hooks